firecampapp/firecamp-careers/frontend-software-engg.md

 **What we build at Firecamp** :hammer:

-Firecamp is a centralized platform for various GUI clients like API, WebSocket, and GraphQL which helps to accelerate the current development workflow.
+Firecamp :fire:  is a centralized platform for various GUI clients like API, WebSocket, and GraphQL which helps to accelerate the current development workflow.
 Moreover, it serves the multi-purpose DevTools which assists developers to deal with their problems.
 Firecamp boosts the development process, removes the team dependencies, and improves productivity.
 Indeed, it's a campsite for developers that facilitates developers to build, enhance, and test their end-points.